 What to Do in Hue Travel Guide

-Hue’s an ancient city but that doesn’t mean Vietnam’s former capital lacks things to do.
-In fact, you may be blown away by the myriad of possibilities, so here are our top picks what to do in Hue:
+Hue’s an ancient city, but that doesn’t mean Vietnam’s former capital lacks things to do.
+In fact, you may be blown away by the myriad of possibilities, so here are our top picks for what to do in Hue:

 Visit The Imperial City of Hue